Ermy99/covid-misinformation/README.md

 # Recognizing Misinformation

 This project aims to analyze current models and technologies for recognizing and flagging misinformation on the internet, and hopes to improve these models and find patterns that people could use to make more informed decisions while reading news that could potentially be misinformation.
+Below are the single slides from Touchpoints.

 ![](images/touchpoint1.png)